gconnect/cartdev-kit/apps/cartesify/frontend/next-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+# Architecture
+- /app/components/examples includes the example components used in the template
+- /app/components/ includes other components like header, footer and customButton
+- /app/wallet is an example wallet page
+- /app/cartesi includes Cartesi specific contract interaction code that you can easily call/import from anywhere in your component.
+These functions are specially arranged in Portals.ts file
+- /app includes other components, utils and helper functions
+- /public includes static files

 ## Learn More